 She predicts that as people learn of the new program, she too will have a waiting list.

 The two-building facility can house up to 18 women in one house and up to six women in another.

 The latter facility is for mothers who have already received treatment and don’t yet feel ready to transition back into work and parenting.

-Owensby and Allison say there are certain "triggers" that can affect a person in recovery, and that might be why additional stay is necessary.
+Owensby and Allison say there are certain “triggers” that can affect a person’s recovery, and that might be why an additional stay is necessary.

 Owensby says after she left a two-week treatment plan, she was being triggered all the time by stress and trauma, adding that those factors could easily cause someone in recovery to crave using.